-To plan the treatment your doctor will take into account:
+To plan the treatment your doctor takes into account:

 - your type of cancer

-- the position of the cancer in the body
+- the position of the cancer in your body

 - the size of the cancer

-- whether it is close to structures that are sensitive to radiation
+- whether the cancer is close to structures in the body that are sensitive to radiation

 - how far the radiation needs to travel into the body